elasticio/elasticio.github.io/content/_components/jira-cloud/index.md

   * **Authorization Endpoint** (string, required) - Atlassian authorization endpoint `https://auth.atlassian.com/authorize`
   * **Token Endpoint** (string, required) - Atlassian refresh token endpoint `https://auth.atlassian.com/oauth/token`
 * **Name Your Credential** (string, required) - provide any name you want
-* **Scopes (Space-separated list)** (string, required) - Put here scopes to get access to your Jira - `offline_access read:jira-user read:jira-work write:jira-work`, [more info](https://developer.atlassian.com/cloud/jira/platform/scopes-for-oauth-2-3LO-and-forge-apps/)
+* **Scopes (Space-separated list)** (string, required) - Put here scopes to get access to your Jira - `offline_access read:jira-user read:jira-work write:jira-work` [more info](https://developer.atlassian.com/cloud/jira/platform/scopes-for-oauth-2-3LO-and-forge-apps/), additionally `manage:servicedesk-customer read:servicedesk-request write:servicedesk-request` if you going to use Service Management
 * **Additional parameters (Comma-separated list)** (string, required) - set it as `prompt:consent` to make component works properly
 * **Number of retries** (number, optional, 5 by default, maximum 10) - How many times component should retry to make request
 * **Delay between retries** (number ms, optional, 3000 by default, maximum 10 000) - How much time to wait until the new attempt.
 Note that in case a response includes a header `Retry-After` it will be used